Megaselia scalaris: Egg and larva

-The development of Megaselia scalaris fly is holometabolous, consisting of four distinct stages.
+The development of M. scalaris is holometabolous, consisting of four distinct stages.
 These stages include: egg, larva, pupa, and adult.
 There are three distinct larval instars of M. scalaris.
 The third instar of development usually lasts longer than the first two because there are dramatic changes from a larva into a fly.
 The development of each life cycle depends on the environmental conditions in which the larvae are feeding or being reared.
-It generally occurs "at 22-24°C, the first instar lasts 1-2 days, the second 1-2 days, and the third 3-4 days before pupation and a further 1-2 days before pupation."
+It generally occurs "at 22-24°C, the first instar lasts 1-2 days, the second 1-2 days, and the third 3-4 days before pupariation and a further 1-2 days before pupation."
 The larvae are usually very small, roughly between 1 and 8 mm in length.

+Megaselia scalaris larvae display a unique behavior of swallowing air when they are exposed to small pools of liquid.
+This intake of air gives them the ability to float, which may prevent drowning in flood conditions in the natural environment.

 Pupa and adult

-The male Megaselia scalaris fly matures more quickly than the female pupa, emerging two days prior to the females.
+Males of M. scalaris mature more quickly than females, with males emerging from pupae two days prior to the females.
 Emerging before the females gives the males the advantage to feed, allowing their sperm to mature by the time the females emerge.
-Adult Megaselia scalaris reproduce by means of oviposition.
+Adult M. scalaris reproduce by means of oviposition.
 The females lay relatively large eggs for their size due to the extended incubation period of the eggs.

 Feeding habits

-Many of the flies within the family Phoridae prefer nectar as an energy source; however, Megaselia scalaris is an omnivorous species.
+Many of the flies within the family Phoridae prefer nectar as an energy source; however, M. scalaris is an omnivorous species.
 It has been recorded feeding on plants, wounds, and corpses.
 Protein food sources are preferred by the females preceding maturation of their eggs.
-All meals must be a fluid in order for the flies to access the meal because Megaselia scalaris has sponging mouthparts.
-This is a characteristic common to the family Phoridae.
+All meals must be a fluid in order for the flies to access the meal because M. scalaris has sponging mouthparts.
+This is a characteristic common to phorids.

 The sharp teeth possessed by adults are not used in retrieval of a food source, like a piercing mouthpart, but are instead used to aid digestion and breakdown of nutrients.
 Human cases involving skin inflammation are likely due to these teeth.
-It is important to note the distinction that while Megaselia scalaris can feed on blood meals, the teeth are not used to puncture the host.
+It is important to note the distinction that while M. scalaris can feed on blood meals, the teeth are not used to puncture the host.
 The blood must be found on the body as an exudate.
-One theory to the evolution of these teeth is that Megaselia scalaris uses them in order to exit their pupal casings.
+One theory to the evolution of these teeth is that M. scalaris uses them in order to exit their pupal casings.

 Habitat

 Megaselia scalaris' optimal culture temperature is 28 °C. They are common in many areas but thrive predominately in moist unsanitary vicinities such as dumpsters, trash containers, rotting meat, vegetable remains, public washrooms, homes, and sewer pipes.
 Although referred to as scavengers, adults are known to feed primarily on sugars.
 The larvae, however, depend on moist decaying plant or animal material and feed on a wide range of additional decaying material.
-"The larvae display a unique behavior of swallowing air when exposed to pools of liquid.
-This intake of air allows them to float, and may prevent drowning during flood conditions in their normal habitat."